 ENG-W vs BAN-W Head-to-Head ODI Records

-- The two sides have met only once in ODI cricket.
-In that match, England Women emerged victorious by 100 runs.
+- The two sides have met twice in ODI World Cups.
+In both matches, England Women emerged victorious — once by 100 runs and most recently by 4 Wickets in the 2025 Women’s World Cup (Match 8).

 - Bangladesh Wins: 0